marcoandre1/express-react-app/README.md

 export const ConnectedTaskDetail = connect(mapStateToProps)(TaskDetail);
 ```

+Update `components/Main.jsx`:

-- Update `components/Main.jsx` to include a route for `TaskDetail`:
+- Add a route to the new `TaskDetail` component.
+- Import `TaskDetail` component.
+- The `match` argument is the pade id.

 ```jsx
 import React from 'react';